KalisaFalzone/fs/README.md

 ### Goals:

-- Create controllers for Videos and Users
-- Create actions for index and show for both Videos and Users
-- Create corresponding routes
-- Use Model association to link video and users
-- Create views for index and show for video, user
+done - Create controllers for Videos and Users done - Create actions for index and show for both Videos and Users done - Create corresponding routes done - Use Model association to link video and users done - Create views for index and show for video, user done - The index page should list ALL of each resource
-  - The index page should list ALL of each resource and contain links to the show page for a resource
+  - and contain links to the show page for a resource
     - i.e The Users index can have a list of all users and when the user is clicked, the user should be taken to the show page
   - The show page should just show the attributes of a resource
     - This includes showing the Videos associated with the Users and Vice Versa.